Allstate Homeowners Insurance Review

 Allstate’s home insurance hubpage is packed with educational resources on everything from fire damage to vacation homes, but that’s just the beginning.
 An innovative tool called GoodHome provides you with “personalized insurance tips” by aggregating local claims histories, public records, and weather patterns to identify the risks your home is most likely to face.
 You don’t even have to buy an Allstate home insurance policy to use it: Just type in your street address or the address of a home you’re interested in buying.

 Allstate also offers a home inventory tool called Digital Locker via a mobile app.
 It lets you upload photos of all your belongings, store them securely in the cloud, and manage them through your phone or computer.
 An accurate home inventory is the only way to ensure that you’ll be fully reimbursed for property damage covered by your policy.
-However, know that most homeowners insurance won’t cover all your belongings; for that, you’ll need a home warranty.
+However, know that most homeowners insurance policies won’t cover all of your home's systems and appliances; for that, you’ll need a home warranty.

 Slightly lower customer satisfaction scores than State Farm and Amica